dennisschroeder/khome/README.md

 As you can see here, Khome encourages you to think in states rather than services you have to call.
 This is less error-prone and helps the developer to stay in the mindset of states.
 This distinguishes Khome from most other automation libraries.

 Khome comes with a lot of predefined factory functions, data classes, observers and more for generic entity types.
-To achieve the same result than shown above, we can also use Khomes higher-level API which lets you write concise code.
+To achieve the same result than shown above, we can also use Khomes higher-level API which lets you write concise code with ease.

 ```kotlin
 val KHOME = khomeApplication()